-- Twin - Twin mattresses represent the next step up from the crib mattress size and make ideal selections for growing children as well as young adults residing in dormitories or other small living spaces.
-Twins are also popular for day beds.
+Twin mattresses represent the next step up from the crib mattress size and make ideal selections for growing children as well as young adults residing in dormitories or other small living spaces.
+This bed and mattress size is common to trundle beds, bunk beds, and even day beds.

-- Full - Another popular choice for older children and young adults, a full size mattress is the same length as a twin mattress but offers a wider surface area.
+Another popular choice for older children and young adults, a full-size mattress is the same length as a twin mattress but offers a wider surface area.
 Despite offering more space than the twin mattress size, full mattresses remain most suitable for people sleeping individually rather than as part of a couple.

 Big Mattress Options